agagniere/CustomInstaller/README.md

 # Include other kickstart files with this special syntax:
 %shard common
-%shard ntp
-# It will include kickstart/common.cfg and kickstart/ntp.cfg
+# It will include kickstart/common.cfg

 # And use any official kickstart command: